shapeoko/Docs/content/index.md

 ###Next step [Pro Tips!](tips.html)

-To express concerns, post on the [forums](http://www.shapeoko.com/forum/index.php).
+To express concerns, post on the [forums](http://www.shapeoko.com/forum/index.php) in a suitable topic.